andrea-bia/numeta/README.md

 The compiled library will be created under ``tmp_path/spec_3`` because the name depends on the compile-time value ``length``.

+**Note**: the type of the runtime variables is considered a compile-time variable.

 ## Why Fortran Backend?